-- Discuss the name and sound of the letter a.
-Write cvc words at, cat, mat, pat and sat on the board to practise blending and segmenting the sounds together as a group. e.g. /s/ /a/ /t/ sat. - Use alphabet letter cards to illustrate the sounds and touch the letters as the sound is made for each.
+- Discuss the name and sound of the letter r.
+Write cvc words run, rat, rap, rip, rug on the board to practise blending and segmenting the sounds together as a group. - Hear the sounds in run /r / u / n /.
+Students say them separately, then blend them together slowly, run. - Use alphabet letters r, u, n, touching them as the sounds are made for the word run.